LEAD WITH CONFIDENCE

 Career Possibilities and Current Median Salaries

 Internship experience provides the foundation employers are seeking.
 Internships are offered as optional credit for this program and can be an important part of your educational experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for organizational leadership students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for organizational leadership students.